Narmada through Legends and History

 The Garha Gond or the Gondwana

-The eastern parts of Narmadakhand had a different historical career, for a considerable time not much influenced by the different Muslim regimes.
-After the long phases of Kalchuri rule in the first millennium, the later periods, particularly after the thirteenth century, saw these parts ruled very efficiently by the Gond rulers and the regime was generally called the Garha Gond or Gondwana.
+The eastern parts of Narmadakhand had a different historical career chiefly because they were not much influenced by the early Muslim regimes and retained their autonomy.
+After the long phases of Kalchuri rule in the first millennium, the later periods, particularly after the thirteenth century, saw these parts ruled with notable efficiency by the Gond rulers and the regime was generally called the Garha Gond or Gondwana.

-The initial part of the Narmada trajectory – particularly the districts of Dindori, Mandla, and Jabalpur were for long years the key region of the thriving Garha state and at the peak of its glory had 52 forts (Garh) in central India.
+The initial part of the Narmada trajectory – particularly the districts of Dindori, Mandla, and Jabalpur were for long years the key region of the thriving Garha state which, at the peak of its glory, commanded 52 forts (Garh) in central India.
 It was ruled at various times from Madan Mahal (now in Jabalpur city and having a railway station with the name), Mandla, Ramnagar, and Singaurgarh.

 Durgawati was born in the Chandel clan of Mahoba in the Bundelkhand region of present-day Uttar Pradesh and got married to Dalpat Shah, the adopted son of Sangram Shah.

 Widowed at a young age, when her young son Veer Narayan had not yet come of age, she was a great heroic figure and deserves to be known and celebrated in a much better way by present-day Indians.
 She ruled, at various times, from the forts of Singaurgarh in Sagar district and Chauragarh in Narsingpur district.
-She had put up a great front against Akbar in 1564 when the latter was at the peak of his expansionist phase but her limited troops did not stand much chance against the mighty Mughal forces.
-She chose to have an honourable death rather than falling in hands of the enemies, and staring at the certain defeat she took a dagger from her Mahawat (elephant-rider) ending her life.
-This happened at a place called Narrai (not very far from Jabalpur) and there is small well-maintained memorial there.
+She had put up a great front against Akbar in 1564 when the latter was at the peak of his expansionist drive but her limited troops did not stand much chance against the mighty Mughal forces.
+She chose to have an honourable death rather than falling in hands of the enemies, and staring at the certain defeat she took a dagger from her Mahawat (the elephant-rider) ending her life.
+This happened at a place called Narrai (not far from Jabalpur) and there is small well-maintained memorial there to honour her valour.

-Later the Mughals reinstalled a Gond prince in the region, making them their feudatories, while maintaining their suzerainty, as was a common practice of Mughal administration then.
+Later the Mughals reinstalled a Gond prince in the region, thereafter making him and his successors their feudatories, while maintaining their suzerainty, as was a common practice of the Mughal administration.

 During the high noon of the Maratha period the various Rajgond kingdoms either became feudatories or came directly under them.
 When the British finally won the region from the Marathas they organised the major part of it into different administrative zones which were later merged into form the Central Provinces (and still later Central Provinces and Berar) with capital at Nagpur.

-Some satraps of Gondwana continued in a smaller fashion, remaining feudatories to the British, till the union of the native states with the British India in and after 1947.
+Some chieftains of Gondwana continued in a smaller fashion, remaining feudatories to the British, till the union of the native states with the British India in and after 1947.

 Narmadakhand in the anti-colonial struggle

-One great father-son duo, unfortunately almost forgotten today even in Madhya Pradesh, was of the Gond ruler Shankar Singh Marawi and his son Raghunath Shah, who, inspired during the uprising of 1857 organised local landlords as well as commoners against the oppressive colonial rule.
-The immediate provocation, it is said were the atrocities committed by the British regiment stationed at Jabalpur under its commander Leige Clark.
+One great father-son duo, unfortunately not much known widely known, were the Gond ruler Shankar Shah Marawi and his son Raghunath Shah, who, during the uprising of 1857 organised local landlords as well as commoners against the oppressive colonial rule.
+The immediate provocation, it is said, were the atrocities committed by the British regiment stationed at Jabalpur under its commander Leige Clark.
 However their plan got known to the establishment through some spies and Shankar Shah along with his son Raghunath Shah were killed by cannon mouth blow, a common way of execution by the British colonialists during the time.

 A great local hero of the western Narmadakhand was Tantiya Bhil, whose capture was reported in the New York Times of 10th November 1889 where he was mentioned as Indian Robinhood.
-Tantia, born in the Pandhana tehsil of Khandwa district, was a victim of exploitative taxation jointly in practice by the British and the local Zamindar and when having his back against the wall finally rose to rebel.
-He was first incarcerated for a year but following his release, he strove to organise a more sizeable front and began plundering exploitative Zamindars , Police Stations, and other citadels of power, thus, comprehensively challenging the might of an exploitative system.
+Tantia, born in the Pandhana tehsil of Khandwa district, was a victim of exploitative taxation practices of the British as well as the local Zamindar and left with little choice finally rose to rebel.
+He was first incarcerated for a year but following his release, he strove to organise a more sizeable front and began plundering exploitative Zamindars , Police Stations, and other citadels of power, and thus, comprehensively challenging the might of an exploitative system.
 No wonder, he had become a thorn in their flesh.
 Tantia and his group distributed whatever they plundered from the exploiters among poor Bhils.
 The Bhil women considered him as their brother and he was popularly known as ‘Mama’ by the young people in the region.

 Due to the treachery of one of his own persons he was caught and tried at Sessions Court at Jabalpur and hanged.
 Fearing an uprising the news was kept under covers with his body thrown in the Vindhyas, south of Indore at a place called Patalpani, quite near to Barwah and Omkareshwar.
-His Samadhi-sthal, place of final repose, is still a much revered place in the area and it is said that there has been a long tradition of train drivers stopping at this place and putting incense sticks at the spot before they go down the Vindhyas towards Narmada at Barwah.
-Sister Nivedita, the Scottish-Irish disciple of Swami Vivekananda had lauded Tantia’s extraordinary valour in the Chapter ‘Women and the People’ in her brilliant book ‘The Master as I saw him.’
+His Samadhi-sthal, place of final repose, is still a much revered place in the area and it is said that there has been a long tradition of train drivers stopping at this place and placing incense sticks at the spot before they go down the Vindhyas towards Narmada at Barwah.
+Sister Nivedita, the Scottish-Irish disciple of Swami Vivekananda had lauded Tantia’s extraordinary valour in the Chapter ‘Women and the People’ in her brilliant book ‘The Master as I saw him’ published in the first decade of the twentieth century.

 The scholar-activist Rahul Banerjee who has spent nearly four decades in western Madhya Pradesh working closely with the Bhil community has written about several such unsung heroes from the region.
 He mentions the trio of Khaija Naik, Bheema Naik, and Mevashya Naik who had challenged the British immediately during the revolt of 1857.
 They had also helped Tantya Tope.
 It is said that Tantya Tope had cut his thumb and with that blood did a ‘Tilak’ on Bheema’s forehead to honour him.
 The trio also met their final end because of informers.
 Bheema was transported to the Cellular Jail in the Andamans and kept for many years before being hanged there.
 Only very recently, the State Government of MP has honoured the memory of Bheema Naik by instituting some government schemes in his name.